Christopher Kimball: Other

 He is the author of The Cook's Bible, The Yellow Farmhouse Cookbook, Dear Charlie, The Dessert Bible, and Fannie's Last Supper, and is a columnist for the New York Daily News and the Boston-based Tab Communications.

 His other television appearances include This Old House and the morning shows Weekend Today and The Early Show.

 He has been a regular contributor on National Public Radio.
 On January 8, 2011, Kimball began hosting WGBH-FM's America's Test Kitchen Radio distributed by PRX.
 In 2015, when he left the America's Test Kitchen TV shows, his association with the radio program also ended.
 He began hosting a new weekly radio cooking show in 2016, Milk Street Radio, also heard on WGBH-FM in Boston, airing Sundays at 3 p.m., and syndicated to other US public radio stations.

 Personal life

 He has been married three times.
-He had a son and three daughters with his second wife, Adrienne.
+He has a son and three daughters with his second wife, Adrienne.
 They divorced in December 2012.

 On June 30, 2013, Kimball married Melissa Lee Baldino, executive producer of the America's Test Kitchen television show.
 She is now co-founder of Christopher Kimball's Milk Street.
 Their son, Oliver Kimball, was born on May 4, 2017.
 A daughter, Rike, was born in 2019.